aldian/llm-chatbot/README.md

 ## Running the containers on the same machine using Docker Compose

 ### Set up environment variable values for Docker Compose
-Create `.env` file.
-You can adjust these values according to your own environment:
+Create `.env` file in the source code's root folder.
+Add these values and adjust them according to your own environment:
 ```
 SVC_PORT=5000
 API_PORT=3000